The BEST Valentine’s Heart Sugar Cookies are fun to make and extra tasty! Share these heart sugar cookies with your sweetheart!

 What kind of baking sheet should I use?

-If you have a baking sheet without edges use it!
-It will allow the air to circulate better.
+If you have a baking sheet without edges use it (like this one)!
+It will allow the air to circulate better and bake your cookies more evenly.
 You can also turn a rimmed baking sheet upside down and bake on the bottom side!

 How to dye and flavor frosting?